exercism/v3/languages/ruby/exercises/concept/floating-point-numbers/.meta/design.md

 ## Prerequisites

-This exercise's prerequisites Concepts are:
+This exercise's prerequisite concepts are:

 - `numbers`: define numbers and apply arithmetic and boolean logic to them.
 - `conditionals`: conditionally execute code based on value of floating-point numbers.